 Data on government investment as a share of total investment were used to construct the zero-to-10 ratings.
 Countries with more government enterprises and government investment received lower ratings.
-When government investment was generally less than 15% of total investment, countries were given a rating of 10.
+When the government investment share was generally less than 15% of total investment, countries were given a rating of 10.
 When government investment was between 15% and 20% of the total, countries received a rating of 8.
 When government investment was between 20% and 25% of the total, countries were rated at 7.
 When government investment was between 25% and 30% of the total, countries were assigned a rating of 6.
 When government investment was generally between 30% and 40% of the total, countries received a rating of 4.
 When government investment was between 40% and 50% of the total, countries were rated at 2.
 A rating of zero was assigned when government investment exceeded 50% of total investment.
+In cases where government investment data were unavailable, we used qualitative data on the scope of SOEs to assign ratings.